mondeja/project-config/docs/in-depth/serialization.rst

 Python
 ******

-For Python files, the global namespace exposed is serialized after executing them.
+For Python files, the global namespace is exposed after executing the file in a Python dictionary, including the key ``__file__`` with the script file path.

 * Loader: :py:func:`project_config.serializers.python.loads`
 * Dumper: :py:func:`project_config.serializers.python.dumps`